spokestack/spokestack.io/content/docs/Android/cookbook.md

 draft: false
 ---

 This is a collection of code snippets and brief descriptions designed to help you be as productive as possible as quickly as possible.
-Check out the Concepts section on the left for more detailed discussions about the techniques mentioned here, in particular the [configuration guide](/docs/Concepts/pipeline-configuration) for descriptions of properties used for the various configurations.
+Check out the Concepts section for more detailed discussions about the techniques mentioned here, in particular the [configuration guide](/docs/Concepts/pipeline-configuration) for descriptions of properties used for the various configurations.

 Most configuration tuning is done at build time, so the majority of these examples simply demonstrate a different build process.
 For simplicity, these examples assume that the class containing the pipeline has a reference to a subclass of `SpokestackAdapter` (which we've creatively named `adapter`); adjust as necessary for your project.